Microarray-Based Gene Expression Profile Testing for Multiple Myeloma Risk Stratification

 Table 2.
 Mayo Clinic Stratification of Multiple Myeloma and Risk-Adapted Therapy (mSMART)(17)

-In addition to the cytogenetic characteristics noted in Table 2, other findings are typically considered in this model (Table 1, Policy Guidelines).
+In addition to the cytogenetic characteristics noted in Table 1, other findings are typically considered in this model (see Table 2, Policy Guidelines section).
 Although GEP analysis is included in Tables 1 and 2, the Mayo Clinic does not currently recommend nor routinely performs GEP analysis in a nonresearch setting.
 However, the investigators suggest GEP analysis will likely play a greater role in management of multiple myeloma as evidence develops.(17)

 Asymptomatic (smoldering) multiple myeloma and MGUS currently require only ongoing clinical observation, as early treatment with conventional chemotherapy has shown no benefit.
 However, for symptomatic patients diagnosed with multiple myeloma, prompt induction therapy is indicated.
 For patients younger than age 65 years who have adequate heart, liver and lung function, this will comprise combinations that may include melphalan, dexamethasone, cyclophosphamide or doxorubicin with thalidomide, lenalidomide, or bortezomib, followed by autologous hematopoietic stem-cell transplantation (HSCT).
 (7, 18) Older patients or those with underlying liver, lung, or cardiovascular dysfunction may be candidates for induction followed by reduced-intensity conditioning allogeneic HSCT.
 (7)